-- A statutory declaration by a director of the struck off company ("the Company") (or someone else associated with the Company) at the time the Company was struck off which includes:
+- A statutory declaration by a director of the removed company ("the Company") (or someone else associated with the Company) at the time the Company was removed which includes:

 1.1 details of the circumstances surrounding the acquisition of the land;

-1.2 details of the circumstances surrounding the striking off of the Company without first dealing with the land; and
+1.2 details of the circumstances surrounding the removal of the Company without first dealing with the land; and

 1.3 a declaration that the Company held the land in its own right and not on trust for any other body corporate or any other person.

-If you are unable to locate anyone associated with the Company at the time it was struck off we may accept a statutory declaration from someone else with knowledge of the matter.
-However, their statutory declaration will also need to include details of the steps taken to contact the former Company.
+If you are unable to locate anyone associated with the Company at the time it was removed we may accept a statutory declaration from someone else with knowledge of the matter.
+However, their statutory declaration will also need to include details of the steps taken to contact the former director(s) of the Company.

 - A copy of the certificate of title for the land.